SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Feral's Magic

 You know the Produce Flame cantrip.
 At 3rd level you learn Burning Hands.
 It can be used once per long rest.

+# 10. - Firbolg

+Filborgs are half-giants living in the frozen highlands of Solasta.
+They are crafty, cautious, reclusive, distrust most humanoids except elves and prefer to live far from civilization in tight-knit clans.
+If pressed into battle, bolgrifs demonstrate formidable skills with weapons and nature magic.

+## Level 1

+* Attribute Increase

+Strength +1

+* Attribute Increase

+Wisdom +2

+* Language

+Common, Elvish and Giant.

+* Move

+6◎

+* Powerful Build

+You count your size as Large when determining your carrying capacity.

+* Vanish

+As a bonus action, you can magically turn invisible for 1 round.
+This invisibility breaks if you take any offensive action.
+Once you use this ability, you can't use it again until you finish a short or long rest.

+* Druidic Magic

+You know one cantrip of your choice from the Druid spell list.
+Wisdom is your spellcasting ability for it.